Bronchopulmonary Dysplasia (BPD) in Premature Babies

 - Infection.
 Getting an infection during or soon after birth.

-What are the symptoms of chronic lung disease in premature babies?
+What are the symptoms of BPD in premature babies?

 Symptoms can occur a bit differently in each child.
 They can include: